CRGA™ Framework

 Praesidium Governance, Inc. serves exclusively as a governance architecture authority and category steward.

-CRGA™ does not deliver cybersecurity operations, managed services, software implementation, audits, or compliance certifications.
+CRGA™ is a governance architecture.
+It does not deliver cybersecurity operations, managed services, software implementation, audits, or compliance execution.

 Execution firms implement controls and operate environments.
-Governance architecture assigns accountability and oversight responsibility.
+Governance architecture defines decision rights, assigns accountability, establishes escalation discipline, and documents defensible oversight evidence.

 Why CRGA™ Exists